The Sound of Silence: Certifications

-Cover by The Bachelors
+Cover by the Bachelors

-Simon and Garfunkel's version did not chart in either the UK or Ireland, losing out to a cover version by the Irish group The Bachelors, whose version peaked at number three in the UK and number nine in Ireland.
+The cover by the Irish group the Bachelors was released in 1966.
+Simon and Garfunkel's version did not chart in either the UK or Ireland, losing out to the Bachelors cover version, whose version peaked at number three in the UK and number nine in Ireland.

 Chart performance

-Cover by Disturbed
+Disturbed version

-50 years after its original release, a cover version of "The Sound of Silence" was released by American heavy metal band Disturbed on December 7, 2015.
+51 years after its original release, a cover version of "The Sound of Silence" was released by American heavy metal band Disturbed on December 7, 2015.
 A music video was also released.
 Their cover hit number one on the Billboard Hard Rock Digital Songs and Mainstream Rock charts, and is their highest-charting song on the Hot 100, peaking at number 42.
 It is also their highest-charting single in Australia, peaking at number four.
-David Draiman sings it in the key of F#m.
-His vocal span goes from E2 to A4 in scientific pitch notation.
+David Draiman sings it in the key of F♯m.
+His vocal span goes from F#2 to A4 in scientific pitch notation.